apssouza22/blog/_posts/2023-01-30-comunicaiton.md

 ---
 title: Practical ways to improve team communication
 ---
-###### I am always posting provoking post on my Linkedin, and I have decided to replicate those here.
-[Let's socialize!](https://www.linkedin.com/in/alexsandro-souza-dev)

 Communication is understood to be a critical success factor for software projects.
 Still, online articles are devoted primarily to formal information flows rather than practical ways of improving communication.
 In this article, I will provoke you to see the importance of popular tools and processes to help improve communication within a software team.